Grimethorpe: Regeneration projects

 Several regeneration projects have taken place in the village over the years.
 The Dearne Valley link roads have been constructed and Park Springs Industrial Estate has been developed.
 This has brought many jobs to the area especially the construction of a huge unit occupied by South Yorkshire-based furniture company Symphony.
 The ex-regional NCB Offices have been converted into managed workshops and offices for small businesses and named 'The Acorn Centre', The largest employer on site is Honest Home Care Ltd which employs over 40 people.
 The village has seen the construction of four private housing estates, a medical centre, a dental surgery, and a village hall.
-Regeneration was praised by former Deputy PM Lord Prescott on his visit to the village in March 2010.
+Regeneration was praised by former Deputy prime minister John Prescott on his visit to the village in March 2010.

 Since this time regeneration work has continued with the opening of the large ASOS distribution centre, and many other industrial units on the Park Springs Industrial Estate.